Adam Hadwin: Nationwide Tour

-2014

 On 9 March 2014, Hadwin won his first career Web.com Tour event at the Chile Classic.
 The win earned him US$117,000 and moved him to first place on the money list.
 He became the 13th Canadian to win on the Web.com Tour.
 On 7 September 2014, Hadwin won for a second time on the Web.com Tour, when he took home a playoff win at the Chiquita Classic.
 Hadwin earned his PGA Tour card for the 2014–15 season by topping the combined regular season and Web.com Tour Finals money list.

-2017
+PGA Tour

 On 21 January 2017, Hadwin shot a 59 (−13) in the third round of the CareerBuilder Challenge at La Quinta Country Club in La Quinta, California.
 He finished as the runner-up, and was the last player (as of the end of 2018) to shoot a round of 13-under, which is regarded as the lowest score in relation to par on the PGA Tour.
 On 12 March 2017, Hadwin won his first career PGA Tour tournament at the Valspar Championship, earning a prize of $1,134,000.
 At the end of the season, Hadwin played in the 2017 Presidents Cup.

-2018

 Hadwin had three top-10 finishes at the start of the year: T-3 at the CareerBuilder Challenge, T-6 at the Genesis Open, and T-9 at the WGC-Mexico Championship.

-2019

 In December 2019, Hadwin played on the International team at the 2019 Presidents Cup at Royal Melbourne Golf Club in Australia.
 The U.S. team won 16–14.
 Hadwin went 1–1–1 including a half in his Sunday singles match against Bryson DeChambeau.

-2022

 In June 2022, Hadwin led the U.S. Open after the first round and finished T-7.

+On 11 June, Hadwin went viral when he was tackled by security at the RBC Canadian Open.
+Hadwin was not recognized as he entered the green and attempted to spray champagne on fellow Canadian golfer Nick Taylor after Taylor became the first Canadian to win the Canadian Open since Pat Fletcher in 1954.

+In July, Hadwin was tied for the lead of the Rocket Mortgage Classic after 72 holes.
+Rickie Fowler ultimately won the tournament in a playoff over Collin Morikawa and Hadwin.

+Personal life

+Hadwin lives in Abbotsford, British Columbia.